-The Council of Nova Scotia University Presidents (CONSUP), founded in 1982, is an informal body consisting of the presidents of the 10 degree-granting institutions in the province.
-CONSUP members meet on a regular basis to deal with matters of common concern, and also meet on occasion with the appropriate minister and/or the premier.
-The objectives of the Council are to work for the improvement of higher education in Nova Scotia, to exercise leadership in matters concerning post-secondary education, to promote cooperation and interuniversity planning among those institutions listed in the membership, to be the channel of collective communication between the universities and the government, as well as between the universities and other bodies or individuals.
-The Council will make or recommend appointments to national, regional and provincial bodies as required.
+The Council of Nova Scotia University Presidents (CONSUP), founded in 1982, is an informal body consisting of the presidents of the 10 public universities in the province.
+CONSUP members meet on a regular basis to deal with matters of common concern, and also meet on occasion with the appropriate Minister and/or the Premier.

 The secretariat of the Association of Atlantic Universities (AAU) serves as the secretariat for CONSUP.
 The members of CONSUP are also members of the Association of Atlantic Universities (AAU).

-Dr. Jeff Hennessy, President, Acadia University
+• Dr. Jeff Hennessy, Acadia University

-Dr. Kim Brooks, President, Dalhousie University
+• Dr. Kim Brooks, Dalhousie University Vice-Chair

 May 2023 – Export Value of Universities in Nova Scotia – Nova Scotia’s universities are the second largest export revenue sector behind fishing and ahead of tire manufacturing and seafood preparation & packing.
 The combined value of student and research exports is $1.5 billion!